mctechnology17/gm/README.md

 ```

 - For powershell
-You can add this line to your `$PROFILE` to invoke git_manager
+You can add this line to your `$PROFILE` to invoke GitManager
 with the key combination `CTRL+p`.

 For a better integration in powershell, you can add the following lines,
 for this it is necessary to have the [PSReadLine][readline]
 module installed.

-In this way, you can invoke git_manager with the following key combinations:
+In this way, you can invoke GitManager with the following key combinations:
 `CTRL+p` when you are at the prompt using powershell
 and at the same time when you are in a github or gitlab repository.